-1. This process requires your extra patience.
+1. This process requires extra patience.
 How long it takes to complete this depends on the size of the band-aid, the hairy skin, and the strength of the adhesive on the bandage.

 2. Choose any one corner of the band-aid.
 And work little by little on that corner.
 Don’t peel more with one pull in this method.
 Do it slowly and the less you peel, the less it will hurt.
 If the bandage is on the hairy part of the body.
 Then peeling slowly will make it a little more comfortable.

-3. After lifting the band-aid slightly upwards take a few seconds break.
+3. After lifting the band-aid slightly upwards take a few seconds to break.
 This gives your pain relax a chance to calm down.
 Keep doing this procedure until you can remove it completely.

 PROCESS-6: MELTING THE ADHESIVE

 1. In this method, adhesive melting can be done by applying warm air.
 To apply air you need a blow dryer.

 2. Set to the lowest setting to get warm air from your dryer.
 Blow warm air in a back and forth motion onto the band-aid.
 Warm air softness the sticky part of the band-aid.
 This makes the bandage very easy to remove.

 3. Basically how long it takes in the process depends on the size location, the strength of the adhesive on the bandage.
 But this, the process takes less time in the hairy part.

 4. Test to see if the band-aid is ready to peel off.
 If it’s not, apply more warm heat with the blow dryer.
 This method doesn’t irritate your skin and helps in removing the bandage in a comfortable way.

 5. Repeat these steps with patience until the band-aid is loose enough to come off easily.